-Safer Streets Fund: My office worked with Swindon Borough Council and Wiltshire Council to successfully secure over £0.5M through the government's Safer Streets Fund to deliver projects designed to combat acquisitive, anti-social behaviour and tackle violence against women and girls.
-The range of interventions delivered included targeted youth work with young people in deprived areas, establishment of pop-up youth cafes, procurement of a mobile CCTV unit and installation of CCTV in hotspot areas, prevention work with schools and parents, provision of taxi marshals in Swindon to help increase safety for those out socialising as weekends.
+My office worked with Swindon Borough Council and Wiltshire Council to successfully secure over £0.5M through the government's Safer Streets Fund to deliver projects designed to combat acquisitive, anti-social behaviour and tackle violence against women and girls.
+The range of interventions delivered included targeted youth work staff, doubling the size of team and purchasing a new pursuit and offroad vehicle.
+I have supported visible operations and work with Rural Crime Partnership to improve confidence in our rural communities.